NishantLohakare/spatialSEIR-package-not-available-in-R/README.md

 r-base-dev
 If you have administrator access, these can be installed by running:

-sudo apt-get install git cmake libboost-dev libboost-random-dev r-base-core r-base-dev      .......all in one line
+sudo apt-get install git cmake libboost-dev libboost-random-dev r-base-core r-base-dev

 Next, you'll need to install the Rcpp R package.
 From the command line you can start R and install the package in the usual way: